GKIAN/LAC-GRTM/README.md

 - `STATIC`: to compile statically to generate position-independent executable file; otherwise, to compile dynamically.
 - `DEBUG`: to generate debugging information and print checking parameters in the executable file; otherwise, to generate the fast-running executable file.
-- `DOUBLETYPE`: to calculate in double-precision mode during simulation; otherwise, in single-precision mode.
+- `DOUBLETYPE`: to calculate in double-precision mode during waveform simulation; otherwise, in single-precision mode.
 - `FFTW`: to invoke the FFTW library deployed on your system to implement the FFT translation; otherwise, to invoke the function `fft` in [utils/math.F90](utils/math.F90).
 - `IEEE`: to use the intrinsic module `ieee_arithmetic` for `inf` definition, which requires the compiler support; otherwise, to set manually `inf` value.
 - `PeiDHS`: to use the modified GRTC method in Pei et al. (2008); otherwise, to use the original GRTC method in Chen (1999).